inspec/inspec-elasticsearch-resources/docs-chef-io/content/elasticsearch.md

 ## Examples

-Test to verify the specific module.
-Uses additional Ruby to find a specific module and assert a value.
-For a succinct list of the names of each of the modules enabled, use the `module_list` property:
+This example demonstrates how to test a specific Elasticsearch module by using Ruby code to locate the module and verify its properties.
+This approach uses the `modules` property to get detailed module information, while the `module_list` property can be used for a simple list of enabled module names:

 ```ruby
 modules = elasticsearch.modules.first